 - Exhibitors will observe and follow all the Fairground rules.
 Violators will be excused with exhibits. - Each exhibitor will be solely responsible for any loss or injury, or damage done by any animal or article exhibited by him/her.
-The Fair Board will make every effort to conduct the fair in a safe manner but accepts no responsibility for the conduct of exhibits or exhibitors. - It is preferred that all Community Open Class entries be made online at montezuma.fairentry.com by midnight July 26, 2024. - All Exhibitors must pay a \$5.00 Entry Fee per person regardless of the number of exhibits entered. - Open Class Livestock, Rabbit, and Poultry entries must be made online at montezuma.fairentry.com by midnight July 11, 2024. - Open Class Livestock fee: \$5 per exhibitor; Open Class Rabbit fee: \$0.50 per entry; Open Class Fowl fee: \$0.50 per entry.
-Only one pen fee will be charged for 4-H/FFA exhibitors either through the 4-H entry process or open class entry process. - Refer problems with montezuma.fairentry.com to the Montezuma County Extension Office at 970-565-3123. - Age categories for all classes except Fine Arts are: Adult - 18 years of age and older, regardless of school enrollment Youth - 17 years of age and under, regardless of school enrollment. - Each exhibitor is required to check in with the department superintendent upon entering, to obtain entry number and tags, even if you have registered online. - Exhibitors are responsible for classification of exhibit, not the superintendents. - Exhibits will only be allowed to be entered for one year. - Exhibitor must own and possess all entries and be able to show proof of ownership to superintendents upon request per rules. - Community Open Class horticulture exhibits will be released on Saturday, August 1 at 4:00 pm.
-4-H, FFA and Open Class general exhibits will be released Sunday, July 30 between 8:00am-9:00am NO EARLY RELEASES.
-All 4-H and FFA livestock will be released on Sunday August 4, 2024 at 10:00am. - There will be designated areas for camper and livestock trailers.
+The Fair Board will make every effort to conduct the fair in a safe manner but accepts no responsibility for the conduct of exhibits or exhibitors. - It is preferred that all Community Open Class entries be made online at montezuma.fairentry.com by midnight on July 10, 2025

+- Open Class Livestock, Rabbit, and Poultry entries must be made online at montezuma.fairentry.com by midnight on July 10, 2025 - Refer problems with montezuma.fairentry.com to the Montezuma County Extension Office at 970-565-3123. - Age categories for all classes except Fine Arts are:

+Adult - 18 years of age and older, regardless of school enrollment Youth - 17 years of age and under, regardless of school enrollment.

+- Each exhibitor is required to check in with the department superintendent upon entering, to obtain entry number and tags, even if you have registered online. - Exhibitors are responsible for classification of exhibits, not the superintendents. - Exhibits will only be allowed to be entered for one year. - Exhibitors must own and possess all entries and be able to show proof of ownership to superintendents upon request per rules. - 4-H, FFA and Open Class general exhibits will be released at the end of fair week, date and time will be specified on fair schedule, NO EARLY RELEASES.
+All 4-H and FFA livestock will be released at the end of fair week, date and time will be specified on the fair schedule. - There will be designated areas for campers and livestock trailers.
 Violators will be towed at the owner's expense. - No one under the age of 19 will be allowed to stay in campers or trailers without a parent.
-NO EXCEPTIONS. - No dogs are allowed on the Fairgrounds except for dog obedience classes, mini pet parade, or dogs working in the guide dog puppy program. - Harassment: Any harassment of officials, Fair Board members, Fair Board family members, grievance committee members, superintendents, judges, Extension personnel, or FFA advisors by an exhibitor or family member will cause disqualification of the exhibitor from this and future Montezuma County Fairs.

-- In the event a rule cannot be found in the Montezuma County Fair Book, the Fair Board will revert to the Colorado State Fair Rules. - If a rule cannot be found in either rule book an emergency meeting with the Fair Board members will be called for a decision.
+NO EXCEPTIONS. - No dogs are allowed on the Fairgrounds except for service animals - Harassment: Any harassment of officials, Fair Board members, Fair Board family members, grievance committee members, superintendents, judges, extension personnel, or FFA advisors by an exhibitor or family member will cause disqualification of the exhibitor from this and future Montezuma County Fairs. - In the event a rule cannot be found in the Montezuma County Fair Book, the Fair Board will revert to the Colorado State Fair Rules. - If a rule cannot be found in either rule book an emergency meeting with the Fair Board members will be called for a decision.